Grey peas: Protected product

 In 2015, Latvian large grey peas were entered into the Register of protected geographical indications for national products of the European Union.
 Dried peas of the "Retria" variety are best for these pea dishes, which differ from other smaller grey peas in their impressive size: 1000 peas weigh 360–380 g.
 Although their number in pods is not large, it is compensated by good culinary properties – relatively short cooking time, good taste properties.
-The State Institute of Crop Production (Latvian: Valsts Priekuļu laukaugu selcijas institūts) is probably the only place in the world where large grey peas are selected and grown for food.
+The State Institute of Crop Production (Latvian: Valsts Priekuļu laukaugu selekcijas institūts) is probably the only place in the world where large grey peas are selected and grown for food.
 The "Retriver" breed was also created here.
 The quality of peas is influenced by the appropriate Latvian soil and climatic conditions.